9U Tadpole Division Overview

 - Bunting is not allowed.

 - The play is considered to be dead should the ball be thrown out of bounds.
-Runners shall be allowed to advance to the base in which they were proceeding to at the time of the overthrow.
-NO EXTRA bases are granted as a result of an overthrow.
+Runners shall be allowed to advance to the base to which they were proceeding at the time of the throw.
+NO EXTRA bases are granted.

 - The play is considered to be live unless the umpire indicates the play is dead.